michaelkitson/derived_images/README.md

 ActiveStorage's `variant` functionality is awesome, so why not have it for images in the Rails asset pipeline too?

-DerivedImages you to programmatically create image assets by applying transformations to other assets.
+Use DerivedImages to programmatically create image assets by applying transformations to other assets.
-Resize images, lower quality to save bytes, rotate and crop, convert between formats, and anything else that the [image_processing](https://rubygems.org/gems/image_processing) gem supports.
+Resize images, lower quality to save bytes, rotate, crop, convert between formats, and anything else that the [image_processing](https://rubygems.org/gems/image_processing) gem supports.

 ## Installation